Keeping warm and well this winter

 On this page we have put together some top tips to help everyone keep warm and well in Adur and Worthing this winter.

-You will qualify if you are aged 65 or over, pregnant, have certain medical conditions, live in a residential or nursing home, or are the main carer for an older or disabled person.
+You may qualify if you are aged 65 or over, pregnant, have certain medical conditions, live in a residential or nursing home, are the main carer for an older or disabled person, or have (or look after) someone with a weakened immune system.
+See:

 By setting your heating to at least 18°C in winter poses minimal risk to your health when you are wearing suitable clothing.

-For information and advice on housing matters, including damp and condensation in cold properties, please see our housing section or contact:
+For information and advice on housing matters, including damp and condensation in cold properties, see:

 on private.sectorhousing@adur-worthing.gov.uk

-3. Look after yourself and check on older neighbours or relatives to make sure they are safe, warm and well, especially when its gets cold outside
+Look after yourself and check on older relatives and neighbours to make sure they are safe, warm and well, especially when its gets cold outside.

 Layer your clothing and wear shoes with a good grip if you need to go out.